PostHog/meta/requests-for-comments/2022-07-14-design-system.md

 ### Possible rules we could set (remember - this is a proposal to be commented on!)

+> Best case we "enforce" or strongly recommend these rules via eslint or otherwise

 * Components never layout themselves - no margin or padding
 * Components never expose hacks (e.g. style properties)
 * Anything that isn't a Lemon Component should be styled only with utility classes